aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

         - Assume an administrative role into the account
         - Execute the Accelerator provided CloudFormation template to create the required Accelerator bootstrapping role

-??? faq "Is it possible to deploy the Accelerator on top of an AWS Organization that I have already installed the AWS Landing Zone (ALZ) solution into?"
+??? faq "1.2.2.
+Is it possible to deploy the Accelerator on top of an AWS Organization that I have already installed the AWS Landing Zone (ALZ) solution into?"

     #### Is it possible to deploy the Accelerator on top of an AWS Organization that I have already installed the AWS Landing Zone (ALZ) solution into?

     Existing ALZ customers are required to uninstall their ALZ deployment before deploying the Accelerator.
 Please work with your AWS account team to find the best mechanism to uninstall the ALZ solution (procedures and scripts exist).
 It is often easier to migrate AWS accounts to a new Accelerator Organization, per the process detailed in the next FAQ question.
 Additionally, please reference the following [section](../installation/existing-orgs.md) of the Installation Guide for additional considerations.

-??? faq "What if I want to move an account from an AWS Organization that has the ALZ deployed into an AWS Organization running the Accelerator?"
+??? faq "1.2.3.
+What if I want to move an account from an AWS Organization that has the ALZ deployed into an AWS Organization running the Accelerator?"

     #### What if I want to move an account from an AWS Organization that has the ALZ deployed into an AWS Organization running the Accelerator?